Kitchen Renovation: The Best Contractors and Designers

 |Large Kitchen||$28,000 - $35,000||$37,000 - $45,000||$47,000 - $60,000||$70,000 - $100,000|

-You must first determine the primary reasons why you want to change your current kitchen.
-Is it to improve ergonomics, bring it up to date, add a dining space, or add or remove an island?
+You should first determine the primary reasons why you want to change your current kitchen.
+Is it to improve ergonomics, bring it up to date, add a dining space, or add or remove an kitchen island?
 This will help you to establish your needs.
-Then, in speaking with you, your advisor will help you identify the right steps to take to achieve the successful completion of your project.
+After speaking with you, your advisor will help you identify the right steps in order to achieve the successful completion of your project.

 Plan your work to reduce costs and avoid mistakes

-Whether you're dreaming of a nice kitchen for breakfast, reading the newspaper, a mini-library for recipe books, or a storeroom for your wine, it will be necessary to plan the layout of the kitchen space: it's up to you to guide your contractor or designer and create a functional kitchen, while respecting your budget and the space available for your renovation.
+Whether you're dreaming of a nice kitchen for breakfast, to read the newspaper, to house a mini-library for recipe books or a storeroom for your wine, it will be necessary to plan the layout of your space.
 The secret lies in the details.
-We know the best experts in kitchen design who can help you plan according to your needs.
+We know the best experts in kitchen design that can help you plan according to your needs and original kitchen ideas.

-When you think of all the different things you have to store in the kitchen, the organization becomes essential.
-You will need to arrange your workspace.
-You must have enough space between the sink and the walls, the cooktop, and the worktop.
-The contractors that we will refer to you will work with you to determine the layout of these areas and materials will be chosen according to your taste, budget and the practical use of the space.
+When you take a step back and think of all the different elements you have to store in the kitchen, you notice that organization is essential.
+You will need to arrange your work space.
+You should be sure to have enough space between the sink and the walls, the cooktop and the worktop.
+The kitchen contractors we will refer to you will work with you to determine the layout of these areas and assure materials will be chosen according to your taste, budget and the practical use of the space.

 Kitchen cabinet materials

-If you don't want to change the configuration and your cabinets are still in good condition, it may be possible to only replace the cabinet doors and drawer facades to save money, but it's not usually an ideal solution from a price point of view.
+If you don't want to change the configuration, and your kitchen cabinets are still in good condition, it may be possible to only replace the cabinet doors and drawer facades to save money.
+However, it's not usually an ideal solution from a pricing viewpoint.

 Ceramic, wood or cork floor?